lisongxu/CSCE156-Lab-Java-Intro/readme.md

 ### Lab Objectives & Topics
 Following the lab, you should be able to:
-* Receive and activate your SoC account.
 * Clone projects from GitHub using Eclipse.
-* Open, edit, compile, and execute a given Java program in Eclipse.
+* Open, edit, and execute a given Java program in Eclipse.
-* Submit and grade your code using CodePost.
+* Submit and test your code using CodePost.

 ### Peer Programming Pair-Up